-Trenton began litigating civil cases when he was admitted to the State Bar of California in 2010.
-From 2011 through 2014, Trenton served as a law clerk (research attorney) in the chambers of two U.S. District Judges for the Southern District of California, after which Trenton resumed his work as an advocate.
+After being admitted to the State Bar of California in 2010, Trenton served as a law clerk (research attorney) in the chambers of two United States District Judges for the Southern District of California.
+After these clerkships, Trenton returned to private practice.

-As an advocate, Trenton has defeated numerous motions to dismiss, motions for summary judgment, and interlocutory appeals filed by defendants in civil cases.
-Trenton is also an effective litigator in the courtroom, as recently shown by his work on a trial team that won a jury verdict against California Department of Corrections and Rehabilitation officers who violated the Eighth Amendment’s prohibition against cruel and unusual punishment.
+As an advocate, Trenton regularly defeats motions to dismiss, motions for summary judgment, and interlocutory appeals filed by defendants in civil cases.
+Trenton is also an effective litigator in the courtroom, as shown by his work on several successful trial and appellate teams.
+And when doing so would result in a fair resolution, Trenton also settles cases through mediation and other alternative dispute resolution methods.

 Trenton is a member of the San Diego County Bar Association, Consumer Attorneys of San Diego, and the National Police Accountability Project, a Project of the National Lawyers Guild.